abinit/abinit/doc/tutorial/spin.md

 * non-collinear magnetism (not yet)
 * spin-orbit coupling and magnetocristalline anisotropy (not yet)

-You will learn to use of  features of ABINIT which deal with spin.
+You will learn to use features of ABINIT which deal with spin.

 This lesson should take about 1.5 hour.

 ## 1 A ferromagnetic material: *bcc* Fe

-*Before beginning, you might consider to work in a different subdirectory as for the other lessons.
-Why not "Work_spin" (so ~abinit/tests/tutorial/Input/Work_spin)?*
+*Before beginning, you might consider to work in a different subdirectory, as for the other lessons.
+Why not "Work_spin" (so _~abinit/tests/tutorial/Input/Work_spin_)?*

-The file ~abinit/tests/tutorial/Input/tspin_x.files lists the file names and root names.
+The file _~abinit/tests/tutorial/Input/tspin\_x.files_ lists the file names and root names.
-You can copy it in the Work_spin directory (and change it, when needed, as usual).
+You can copy it in the Work\_spin directory (and change it, when needed, as usual).
-You can also copy the file ~abinit/tests/tutorial/Input/tspin_1.in in Work_spin.
+You can also copy the file _~abinit/tests/tutorial/Input/tspin\_1.in_ in Work\_spin.

 {% dialog tests/tutorial/Input/tspin_x.files tests/tutorial/Input/tspin_1.in %}